-This course is an introduction to vocabulary, concepts, and theory of sociological perspectives of human behavior.
-Core Area IV, ASOC, TSOC, (F, Sp, Su)
+This course is an introduction to the vocabulary, concepts, and theoretical perspectives of sociology.
+Core Area IV, ASCI.
+(F, Sp, Su)

 SOC 208 Introduction to Criminology.
 3 hrs.

-(Same as CRJ 208) PREREQUISITE: None
+(Same as CRJ 208)

 This course delves into the nature and extent of crime in the United States as well as criminal delinquent behavior and theories of causation.
 The study includes criminal personalities, principles of prevention, control and treatment.
 ASOC.
 (F, Sp, Su)